auyer/steganography/README.md

 ------
 Write mode is used to take a message and embed it into an image file using LSB steganography in order to produce a secret image file that will contain your message.

-Note that the minnimum image size is 24 pixels for one byte.
+Note that the minimum image size is 24 pixels for one byte.
 For each additional byte, it is necessary 3 more pixels.

 ```go
 inFile, _ := os.Open("input_file.png") // opening file